-Project Administration Project management, administrative support \$7,000 Develop Relay Settings P&C Engineer and Relay Technician \$9,000 Metering Metering equipment \$9,000 Communications Communications equipment and engineering \$8,000 Other Costs Capital surcharge and contingency \$12,000 Total \$45,000
+Project Administration Project management, administrative support \$7,000 Develop Relay Settings P&C Engineer and Relay Technician \$9,000 Metering Metering equipment \$9,000 Communications Communications Engineer and Equipment \$4,000 Other Costs Capital surcharge and contingency \$12,000

-Any distribution line modifications identified in this report will require a field visit analysis in order to obtain a more thorough understanding of the specific requirements.
+^{}Any distribution line modifications identified in this report will require a field visit analysis in order to obtain a more thorough understanding of the specific requirements.
 The estimate provided above for this work could change substantially based on the results of this analysis.
 Until this field analysis is performed the Public Utility must develop the project schedule using conservative assumptions.
 The Applicant may request that the Public Utility perform this field analysis, at the Applicant's expense, prior to the execution of an Interconnection Agreement in order to obtain more cost and schedule certainty.